“It takes a lifetime for someone to discover Greece, but it only takes an instance to fall in love with her.”American Artist, Henry Miller

 As a result, costs normally rise throughout the summer, but the nightlife will be fantastic.

 If you want to travel on a budget, April, May, September, October and November are the best months to visit.
-However, it appears that visiting Greece island in the spring or autumn and playing watersports such as diving, surfing, or even swimming will be tricky.
+However, it appears that visiting Greece islands in the spring or autumn and playing watersports such as diving, surfing, or even swimming will be tricky.

 We recommend avoiding the peak summer months for as long as possible.
 However, if you decide to spend your honeymoon there, it would be a fantastic idea to make it a chilly vacation on one of Greece’s beautiful beaches during the summer months of July and August.